antmicro/gerber2ems/README.md

 ### Geometry creation

 This is an automatic step done with the `-g` flag.
-A script locates all the files needed for creating the geometry (Gerbers, drill files, pnp files, stackup file, simulation config file).
+The script locates all the files needed for creating the geometry (Gerbers, drill files, pnp files, stackup file, simulation config file).
 Then it converts Gerber files to PNG using gerbv.
 The PNG's are then processed into triangles and input into the geometry.
 This also adds via geometries as well as port geometries.